 NEW VOCATIONS RACEHORSE ADOPTION PROGRAM

-Founded in 1992, New Vocations has become the largest racehorse adoption program in the country and has facilities in: Ohio, Kentucky, Michigan, and Pennsylvania.
+Founded in 1992, New Vocations is the nation’s largest racehorse adoption program in the country with facilities in Ohio, Kentucky and Pennsylvania.
 The program’s mission is to: rehab, retrain, and rehome retired racehorses.
-In 2013, the program took in over 400 Thoroughbreds and Standardbreds and has placed over 5,000 retired racehorses since its inception.
+In 2014, the program took in over 400 Thoroughbreds and Standardbreds and has placed over 5,500 retired racehorses since its inception.
 Working directly with owners and trainers who need aftercare for horses leaving the track, the program currently receives horses from more than 40 racetracks across the country.
 New Vocations has a sound adoption system that is proven to move a large number of horses in a relatively short period of time.
-The program focuses on adoption rather than retirement, believing that each horse deserves to have an individual home and purpose.
+The program focuses on adoption versus retirement, believing that each horse deserves to have an individual home and purpose.

-RRTP works to facilitate placement of Thoroughbred ex-racehorses in second careers by increasing demand for them in the marketplace and inspiring an army of equestrians to provide the training that secures their future.
-RRTP offers online directories, educational resources, and public events.
-Its popular Thoroughbred Makeover and National Symposium at Pimlico last fall will be expanded on the first weekend of October this year and include a Marketplace of horses and an Invitational Team Challenge.
+Retired Racehorse Project works to facilitate placement of Thoroughbred ex-racehorses in second careers by increasing demand for them in the marketplace and inspiring an army of equestrians to provide the training that secures their futures.